mojaloop/helm/mojaloop-iam/docs/permission-model.md

 getWidgetCa           the relation: what a stored tuple holds, what a check asks
 ```

-The id is the relation prefixed with the service.
+The id is the relation prefixed with the service, and the service is the value
+the route's annotation gives the backend serving the operation
+(`iam.mojaloop.io/<backend>.service`).
 The prefix keeps ids unique
 across a deployment; the relation lives inside the service's own namespace and
 needs no prefix.
 Anything reading the catalog and writing tuples has to
 convert between them.

-By default the relation is the `operationId`.
-An operation may pin a different
-one, which is what lets a handler be renamed without rewriting every role that
-references it.
+The relation is the `operationId`, which puts an operationId inside the
+authorization contract: renaming one retires a permission and introduces
+another.
+The platform reports that as the breaking change it is, and a
+deployment moves its roles across in two phases while both revisions serve.

 ## The API document is the only authored artifact